High-level waste

-HLW contains many of the fission products and transuranic elements generated in the reactor core and is the type of nuclear waste with the highest activity.
 HLW accounts for over 95% of the total radioactivity produced in the nuclear power process.
 In other words, while most nuclear waste is low-level and intermediate-level waste, such as protective clothing and equipment that have been contaminated with radiation, the majority of the radioactivity produced from the nuclear power generation process comes from high-level waste.

-In the US, HLW from reprocessing of spent fuel from electrical power stations amounts to less than 1% of the total volume of US HLW; the rest is defense related.
-Some other countries, particularly France, reprocess commercial spent fuel.
+Some countries, particularly France, reprocess commercial spent fuel.

 High-level waste is very radioactive and, therefore, requires special shielding during handling and transport.
 Initially it also needs cooling, because it generates a great deal of heat.
 Most of the heat, at least after short-lived nuclides have decayed, is from the medium-lived fission products caesium-137 and strontium-90, which have half-lives on the order of 30 years.

 A typical large 1000 MWe nuclear reactor produces 25–30 tons of spent fuel per year.
-If the fuel were reprocessed and vitrified, the waste volume would be only about three cubic meters per year, but the decay heat would be almost the same.

 It is generally accepted that the final waste will be disposed of in a deep geological repository, and many countries have developed plans for such a site, including Finland, France, Japan, United States and Sweden.